elastic/connectors/docs/document-level-security/CONFLUENCE.md

 ##### `Enable document level security`

 Toggle to enable [document level security (DLS)](https://www.elastic.co/guide/en/enterprise-search/master/dls.html).
-DLS is supported for the Confluence connector.
 When enabled:
 - Full syncs will fetch access control lists for each document and store them in the `_allow_access_control` field.
 - Access control syncs will fetch users' access control lists and store them in a separate index.